 In 2007 Tai formed OKAREKA DANCE COMPANY alongside Taane Mete.

 Taane Mete graduated with honours from the New Zealand School of Dance in 1988.
-His performing experience has seen him dance with companies such as Footnote Dance Company, Douglas Wright Dance Company, Taiao Dance Company, Fusion Dance Theatre, Michael Parmenter’s Commotion Dance Company, The Royal New Zealand Ballet, Human Garden Dance Company, Mau Dance Company and Atamira Dance Collective.
-In 2005 and 2006 Taane worked as a television presenter for the program Takataapui.
+His performing experience has seen him dance with companies such as Footnote Dance Company, Douglas Wright Dance Company, Taiao Dance Company, Fusion Dance Theatre, Michael Parmenter’s Commotion Company, The Royal New Zealand Ballet, The Human Garden, Mau Dance and Atamira Dance Company.
+In 2005 and 2006, Taane worked as a television presenter for the program Takataapui.
 Taane graduated from the Leadership New Zealand Program in 2008 and continues to advocate a leadership role in the dance community.
-Now into his 30th year as a performer Taane continues to develop exciting new projects for the company repertoire.
+Now into his 30th year as a performer, Taane continues to develop exciting new projects for the company repertoire.

 Set designer for shows across theatre, opera and dance, John Verryt is largely responsible for the look of a performance.
 His extensive bio includes several works with the NBR New Zealand Opera, dance designs for Black Grace Dance Company, Michael Parmenter Dance Company and more, and sets for theatre performances from Death of a Salesman to Badjelly the Witch.
 He also contributed to The Millennium Show at the Auckland .
 John has been Okareka’s set designer from the beginning in 2007.